xiaomingfu2013/DelaySSAToolkit.jl/docs/src/index.md

 - Use Catalyst.jl to build your Markovian model (model without delays).
 For certain algorithms that need dependency graph, it will be auto-generated.
 Otherwise you must explicitly construct and pass these mappings in `JumpSet` (see [Jump Problems](https://diffeq.sciml.ai/stable/types/jump_types/#Jump-Problems) for details).

-- For a small number of jumps, `DelayRejection` and `DelayDirect` will often perform better than other aggregators.
+- For a few number of jumps, `DelayRejection` and `DelayDirect` will often perform better than other aggregators.

 - For large numbers of jumps with sparse chain like structures and similar jump rates, for example continuous time random walks, `DelayDirectCR` and `DelayMNRM` often have the best performance.